thindil/www.laeran.pl/blog/posts/weekly-development-report-2021-01-02.md

 *Graphical File Manager for Linux (written in Ada)*

-Finally finished moving packages to the proper directories.
+Finally, finished moving packages to the proper directories.
 The code documentation got some updates either.
 Also, added some labels to a few loops to make the code more readable.
 And at the end, started work on the main feature of this release: a console version of the program.
 At this moment I mostly remind myself how to use ncurses library.
 But some, very small work in the project organization and started work on the program menu in console.
-Also the project page got some work: added About page plus some documentation cleanup.
+Also, the project page got some work: added About page plus some documentation cleanup.